egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 ### Match Criteria

-Available criterias of `Match` are:
+Available criteria of `Match` are:

 [jtable]
 match criteria keyword, description
-`host`, Fully-qualified domain name of the host. `Match host <hostname>` is the same as `Host <hostname>` `user`, the username that was passed to at the command line (CLI) interface.
+`host`, Fully-qualified domain name of the host. `Match host <hostname>` is the same as `Host <hostname>` `user`, username that was passed to at the command line (CLI) interface.
-`localuser`, the actual username of the current shell session `exec`, an executable that is run at `$USER` session to determine whether it returns a 0 or not before applying settings under `Match exec`.
+`localuser`, actual username of the current shell session `exec`, an executable that is run at `$USER` session to determine whether it returns a 0 or not before applying settings under `Match exec`.
 Useful as an access control method.
 One can pass on the user's public key and see if the user is authorized  or not.
-`originalhost`, the exact name that was entered at the command line before any effort of canonicalization got applied (using the `search` domainname from `/etc/resolv.conf` and appending to end of that CLI hostname.
+`originalhost`, exact name that was entered at the command line before any effort of canonicalization got applied (using the `search` domainname from `/etc/resolv.conf` and appending to the end of that CLI hostname.
 `canonical`
 `final`
 `all`, last resort; must be the last `Match` in its config.